swashata/wp-webpack-script/examples/theme/README.md

     Now run

     ```bash
+    yarn
     yarn start
     ```

     Or if you are using npm

     ```bash
+    npm i
     npm start
     ```

     This will open up the development server within your network LAN Ip address.

+    Note that due to how `file:` dependency works with `npm`, it might throw some error.
+We recommend using `yarn`, until the issue is resolved.
+This is just for checking out this demo.
+In your own project, both `npm` and `yarn` will work fine.

 5. Now log into your WordPress dashboard with:
    a.
 Username: `root`